Department of Defense Whistleblower Program: Reprisal investigations

 WRI is responsible for conducting and reviewing investigations conducted by the military service and defense agency IGs into allegations of whistleblower reprisal made by DoD military service members, non-appropriated fund employees and DoD contractor employees under Title 10 of the United States Code and American Reinvestment and Recovery Act.

-WRI additionally investigates allegations that military members were restricted from communicating with a member of Congress or an IG.
-WRI also investigates, on a discretionary basis, allegations of reprisal filed by DoD appropriated fund civilian employees and in particular, civilian employees of the defense intelligence community.
-Finally, WRI is responsible for investigating and reviewing investigations of alleged procedural violations of DoD Directive 6490.1, "Mental Health Evaluations of Members of the Armed Forces".
-DoD IG is committed to transforming the Department's whistleblower protection program into the model for the federal government by improving the timeliness and quality of reprisal investigations.
-In response to recent internal and external reviews, DoD IG recently hired more than a dozen additional investigators to address the ever-increasing number of whistleblower reprisal complaints filed with DoD IG and the military services.
+In response to internal and external reviews, DoD IG hired more than a dozen additional investigators to address the ever-increasing number of whistleblower reprisal complaints filed with DoD IG and the military services.

-Example
+Examples

-Semi-Annual Report to Congress, April 1, 2012 to September 30, 2012
+Semi-annual report to Congress, April 1, 2012 to September 30, 2012

 During FY 2012, the Department received a total of 1,069 complaints involving reprisal, restriction from communicating with a member of Congress or IG and procedurally improper mental health evaluation referrals and closed a total of 513 complaints.